dhimanbarua/db-gradient-text-block/readme.txt

 == Description ==
 [DB Gradient Text Block] DB Gradient Text Block for Gutenberg supported block.

+## 👨‍💻 DOCUMENTATION AND SUPPORT ##

+- To report issue and contribution visit [Github](https://github.com/dhimanbarua/db-gradient-text-block).
+- If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/db-gradient-text-block/).

 **Blocks:**
 * **Gradient Text**: A normal heading and title block .